 The Group's significant exposure to credit risk arises from available-for-sale financial assets and loans and advances and other receivables.
 Credit exposure to an individual counterparty is restricted by credit limits that are approved by the credit committee based on ongoing credit evaluation.
 The counterparty's payment profile and credit exposure are continuously monitored by the respective management and the credit committee.
-The Group's loans and advances comprise nine borrowers (2015 - seven borrowers) that represented 100% (2015 - 100%) of the total loans and advances.
+The Group's loans and advances comprise of nine borrowers (2016 - nine borrowers) that represented 100% (2016 - 100%) of the total loans and advances.
 There is significant credit concentration in a few borrowers.